 Presentation by Craig Williams, retired senior historian at the New York State Museum and a trustee of the Canal Society of New York State.
 He has spent over 50 years researching and documenting New York’s canal heritage.
 Using the unique resources of the New York State Archives along with oral histories, Williams will present stories about the engineering achievements and the people involved in the construction of the Champlain Canal.

-4. Researching the People of the Feeder Canal and the Stories about the Champlain Canal
+4. People of the Feeder Canal and the Stories about the Champlain Canal

 May 19, 2018 1:00–4:00pm